 8. Cactus garden

-It’s a very successful man-made landscape.
+It’s a truly man-made landscape.

-The Cactus Garden is the work of the famous artist Cesar Manrique.
 He imagined how to transform this former rofera (quarry) into an exhibition of some 1,500 specimens of 450 different species representing the 5 continents.

 If you don’t rent a car, you can visit it on a guided tour – see the different programs and book.